Skip to content

 When burning the SD card, you can choose:

-1. The official Raspberry Pi Imager tool for burning
+1. Use the official Raspberry Pi Imager tool to burn

-2. Directly download the official Raspberry Pi OS image and use third-party tools for burning
+2. Directly download the official Raspberry Pi OS image and use third-party tools to burn

 1.2 Enabling ARM 64-bit Mode

-The official Raspberry Pi OS, for backward compatibility considerations, does not enable 64-bit mode.
-However, products after the Raspberry Pi 3B support enabling 64-bit mode.
+The official Raspberry Pi OS does not enable 64-bit mode for backward compatibility considerations.
+However, for products after the Raspberry Pi 3B, enabling 64-bit mode is supported.

-You can use the following command to open the Raspberry Pi configuration:
+You can open the Raspberry Pi configuration using the following command:

 Bash